 - A plan that ensures data quality, accuracy, completeness, and consistency

-- An advanced ability to understand the location of all data related to critical entities, making data assets discoverable, usable, and easier to connect with business outcomes — in other words, ensuring data health
+- An advanced ability to understand the location of all data related to critical entities, making data assets discoverable, usable, and easier to connect with business outcomes — in other words, ensuring

 - A “single version of the truth” that keeps critical business entities aligned across the enterprise